vpandichi/worldtour_proiect/README.md

                           - recode the registration page - ok
                           - fix loggedin page pug - ok

-TO DO FOR TOMORROW 03/-8: - create the possibility to email users - ok
+TO DO FOR TOMORROW 03/08: - create the possibility to email users - ok
                           - create the possibility to activate accounts by email - ok

+TO DO FOR TOMORROW 04/08: - create profile settings page - ok
+                          - create users profile page - 50%

+TO DO FOR TOMORROW 05/08: - fix vanity bug
+                          - finish the users profile page
+                          - create the posibility to recover forgotten usernames
+                          - create the posibility to recover forgotten passwords
+                          - create the admin account